PaulKinlan/paul.kinlan.me/content/2010-12-15-omni-launch-launch-installed-web-apps-from-th.markdown

 ---
-slug: omni-launch-launch-installed-web-apps-from-th
 date: 2010-12-15

-title: "Omni Launch: Launch Installed Web apps from the URL bar"
 published: true
+slug: omni-launch-launch-installed-web-apps-from-th
+summary: This blog post introduces Omni Launch, a Chrome extension I built that lets you quickly launch installed web apps directly from the URL bar.
+Just type \"go\", followed by a TAB or SPACE, and then the app name.
+The extension searches your installed apps and provides suggestions as you type.
+I also explained the development process, which only took about 20 minutes, including setting up the manifest, hooking up event listeners for omnibox input changes and selections, and using the Management API to fetch and launch apps.
+The code is available on GitHub.
+tags:
+- chrome
+- extension
+- omnibox
+- management api
+- web apps
+- launch
+- github
+- javascript
+title: 'Omni Launch: Launch Installed Web apps from the URL bar'

 ---
 <p>Yes, I know, three posts today about the <a href="">Management API</a>.
 Anyway, I have
 created an <a href="https://chrome.google.com/webstore/detail/bjjlkdelfjemfgmkjinpglfcbmchlnac">Awesome extension</a>